mcdexio/documents/en/internal-perpetual.md

 # Internal Design of Perpetual

-<blockquote>:warning: NOTE: This is a technical document of the smart contract.
-If you don't care how smart contracts are written, please skip this document.</blockquote>
+:warning: NOTE: This is a technical document of the smart contract.
+If you don't care how smart contracts are written, please skip this document.

 - [Internal Design of Perpetual](#internal-design-of-perpetual)
   - [Functions and Motivation](#functions-and-motivation)